a-b-street/abstreet/docs/design.md

 		- separate methods that take sim and call a special method to get direct access to things?
 		- i just physically want the code in a separate file. can we implement a trait in a second file? step 3: enhance the trip stuff to have a concept of hardcoded legs, and make it choose how to use a bus
+	- seed a trip using a bus
+	- wire up the transitions to board and deboard the bus
+	- test a basic bus scenario

 ## Everything as FSMs